If you are new in using accounting applications, here are some terms that can help you identify the forms in QuickBooks Online.

 For more information in creating these forms, signed in your QuickBooks Online, select the Help (?) icon in the upper right.

-An invoice is a bill for an account between a customer (buyer) and a supplier (supplier) indicating what was sold and how much is owed.
+An invoice is a bill for an account between a customer (buyer) and a supplier (seller) indicating what was sold and how much is owed.
 These are sent when your customers are not paying immediately for goods/services sold and you are expecting a payment at a later date.

 Receive Payment is used in conjunction with Invoice.
 When a customer is paying an invoice, you can record receiving the payment.